WCSCourses/ViralBioinfAsia2022/Modules/NGS_file_formats_and_QC.md

 # Commonly used file formats for next-generation sequencing (NGS) data

+In this session, we are going to get familiar with several common file formats used for sequence data.
+Then we are going to perform some quality control (QC) on some FASTQ-formatted sequence data.

 ## FASTA

 Among the most common and simplest file formats for representing nucleotide sequences is FASTA.
 Essentially, each sequence is represented by a 'header' line that begins with a '>', followed by lines containing the actual nucleotide sequence.
 By convention, the first 'word' in the header line is a unique identifier, which is usually as accession number.
 Consider this example of a FASTA-formatted nucleotide sequence: